-Instead, simply repeat it back them.
+Instead, for optimal parent and teenager communication, simply repeat it back them.
 “So, this test is stressing you out, huh?”

 More than likely your child will keep talking and say something like, “Yeah, I’ve been studying for four days, and I just can’t get this one part right.”
 You’ll get your questions answered when you give them the space to keep talking, and they will feel validated.

 Dr. Bemerer says, “Reflective and active listening are tools therapists use because it’s a way to get people talking without adding our own biases into the conversation.”
 If parents do this when communicating with their teens, it keeps the conversation going and they feel heard and understood while still getting to figure something out on their own.